robcwu/gimfitbitflask/Readme.md

 pip install -r requirements.txt
 ```

+Then go to the [Fitbit App Config](https://dev.fitbit.com/apps/new), use Server mode with Callback URL http://localhost:5000/oauth-redirect.
+Note that the account must be approved for 'Intraday' data for non-personal devices in order to work like this in server mode.

-Once you have that you need to define some environment variables as below.
-I am running Windows so used the batch file as below (secrets faked here) and included it as part of the conda environment activation script (i.e. in Anaconda3/envs/fitbit/etc/conda/activate.d/env_vars.bat)
+Once you have that you need to define some environment variables.
+I am running Windows so I made the following batch script and included it as part of the conda environment activation script:

 ```
+:: %CONDA_PREFIX%\etc\conda\activate.d\env_vars.bat
 set FITBIT_CLIENT_ID=<your_client_id>
 set FITBIT_CLIENT_SECRET=<your_secret_key>
 set SECRET_KEY=sdasdas